Here's why Bitcoin mining stocks have been outperforming BTC price in 2021 By Cointelegraph - Up News Info

 (BTC) might have outperformed traditional financial markets regarding investment returns, but the cryptocurrency still fell behind Bitcoin-related companies.

-The price of BTC climbed by about 290% year-over-year, wherein it surged from $10,695 to a little over $42,000.
+The price of BTC climbed by about 290% year-over-year in which it surged from $10,695 to a little over $42,000.
 In comparison, shares of Marathon Digital Holdings (MARA), one of the largest North American crypto mining companies, rose by 1,641% in the same period.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.